mzattera/v4j/docs/003/index.md

 #### Herbal A Pages

-The herbal pages written with Courier's language A tend to cluster together, well separated from Herbal B pages.
+The herbal pages written with Currier's language A tend to cluster together, well separated from Herbal B pages.

 ![T-SNE visualization of Voynich Herbal A pages](images/SNE - Pages - HA.PNG)

 #### Pharmaceutical Pages

-Those pages tend to cluster together, next to but separated from Herbal A; to be noticed that all Pharmaceutical pages are written using Courier's language A.
+Those pages tend to cluster together, next to but separated from Herbal A; to be noticed that all Pharmaceutical pages are written using Currier's language A.

 ![T-SNE visualization of Voynich Pharmaceutical pages](images/SNE - Pages - PA.PNG)